-As with any other electric toothbrush, you have the choice between getting it offline in a store or supermarket chain, like Target, Walmart or any other… or ordering it online.
+As with any other electric toothbrush, you have a choice.
+You can get it offline in a store or supermarket chain, like Target, Walmart or any other.
+Or you could order it online.

-We suggest Amazon for your best option since the prices are usually the best you can find anywhere online, and there are frequent deals and discounts that can bring down your cost significantly.
+We suggest Amazon for your best option since the prices are usually the best you can find anywhere online.
+Also there are frequent deals and discounts that can bring down your cost significantly.

-If you shop around, you might find other sites offering coupons or special offers which can add extra accessories or slash the price further.
+If you shop around, you might find other sites offering coupons or special offers.
+This can add extra accessories or slash the price further.

 Why Trust ‘A Dentist’s Daughter’?

-The electric toothbrush reviews we publish – including this Philips Sonicare ProtectiveClean 4100 review – are unique in a way, because we craft them from your perspective, as a buyer.
+The electric toothbrush reviews we publish – including this Philips Sonicare ProtectiveClean 4100 review – are unique.
+We craft them from your perspective, as a buyer.

-Look, we’ve been doing this for a long time.
 We’ve reviewed a wide range of brands and models.
-The goal is to make you an empowered consumer who can get quick and easy information, in order to decide intelligently about which electric toothbrush is right for your needs.
+The goal is to make you an empowered consumer.
+One who can get quick and easy information.
+So that you can decide intelligently about which electric toothbrush is right for your needs.

 Okay, with that out of the way, let’s dive deeper into this Philips Sonicare ProtectiveClean 4100 electric toothbrush review.

 You’ll see what makes it such a popular favorite of thousands of owners.